 Shredder offers open gym times during the fall, winter, and spring sessions.
-These times vary by session - contact Shredder for clarification if times are not clear on the registration/schedule page.
+These times vary by session - contact Shredder for clarification if times are not clear on each location's registration page.

 Open gym times are an hour in length.
 Staff are present to supervise and help assist with set-up, but staff do not perform instruction during this time.
 You are free to use the hills and back-room for any use.
 Children must be supervised by a parent.